Are you getting the full R&D tax credit you qualify for?

 Let our team of engineers, technical writers and financial leaders work together to help you maximize your benefits under this valuable credit so that you can continue to reinvest in your business.

 Featured Thought Leader

-Valerie K. FedieValerie works with a variety of clients to provide research and development (R&D) tax consulting services to maximize R&D tax credits.
-Her extensive experience includes planning, supervising, and executing R&D tax incentive projects as well as providing federal and state audit support services.
+Valerie Fedie works with a variety of clients to provide research and development (R&D) tax consulting services to maximize R&D tax credits.
+With a strong focus on R&D tax services since her career began in 1997, she has extensive experience including planning, supervising, and executing R&D tax incentive projects as well as providing federal and state audit support services.
 Valerie enjoys helping clients overcome challenges and maximize opportunities with new product or process improvements.